 Welcome to the club.

-While supply chain and risk management managers have had to come up to speed on this buzz topic rather quickly because new and evolving regulations puts the track-and-trace burden squarely on them, it’s not been an easy learning curve.
+While supply chain and risk management managers have had to come up to speed on this buzzing topic rather quickly because new and evolving regulations put the track-and-trace burden squarely on them, it’s not been an easy learning curve.

 Here are a few questions we have been getting from clients who are beginning to dive into the complex world of conflict minerals management and compliance.
 We hope our Conflict Minerals FAQ helps you steer your own plans forward.